EmmaVenus2005/SLAppFlow_Web/README.md

 ![SLAppFlow_Folders](https://github.com/user-attachments/assets/d80f5af2-7048-4d89-83c1-37a8c338ed26)

-index.php is the main file, which redirects depending of the subdomain (www.slappflow.net or api.slappflow.net). api/apiindex.php is the main code of the API.
+<br />index.php is the main file, which redirects depending of the subdomain (www.slappflow.net or api.slappflow.net).
+<br />api/apiindex.php is the main code of the API.
 Depenting of the request type, it includes "api/request/{requesttype}".
 In the future, there should only remain "seturl" and "flowstart".
-The first being used when the object becomes active to register its URL to the server, and the second one to start a "flow", which corresponds to an event on SL side (@touch, ...). apps/{AppID}/flows : Contains the flows of an app. apps/{AppID}/functions : Contains app-specific functions. apps/{AppID}/web : Contains the web control app (index.php), and custom files that might be used by the web app.
+The first being used when the object becomes active to register its URL to the server, and the second one to start a "flow", which corresponds to an event on SL side (@touch, ...).
+<br />apps/{AppID}/flows : Contains the flows of an app.
+<br />apps/{AppID}/functions : Contains app-specific functions.
+<br />apps/{AppID}/web : Contains the web control app (index.php), and custom files that might be used by the web app.